passbolt/passbolt_help/_posts/hosting/upgrade/2021-11-02-hosting-upgrade-pro-from-ce-ubuntu.md

 {% include aside/message.html
 class="tldr"
-content="Is your installation not based the Ubuntu package?" link="/hosting/upgrade/ce/migrate-to-ubuntu.html" ask="Migrate passbolt to Ubuntu package"
+content="Is your installation not based on the Ubuntu package?" link="/hosting/upgrade/ce/migrate-to-ubuntu.html" ask="Migrate passbolt to Ubuntu package"
 %}